2025-05-17

 the last 4 digits of your phone number to verify it is you who

-booked the ride (the phone number you used when registering the
+booked the ride (the phone number you used when registering

-respond "yes".
+number, you respond by saying "yes".

 Hotels